Watts Bar Nuclear Plant

 - Unit 1 can produce about 1,100 megawatts of electricity, enough to serve 650,000 homes.

-- In its 17 years of safely generating electricity, Unit 1 has had an operating capacity factor of 93 percent.
-Its capacity factor of 99.0 percent in 2010 was the 6th-best among the nation's 104 commercial reactors, according to Electric Light & Power magazine.
+- Unit 1's capacity factor of 99.0 percent in 2010 was the 6th-best among the nation's 104 commercial reactors, according to Electric Light & Power magazine.

 - In September 2000, Unit 1 completed its first “breaker-to-breaker run” – operating non-stop from one refueling outage to its next planned refueling outage – and its longest ever continuous operating run of 512 days, 21 hours, and 19 minutes.